rangle/ngCourse2/webinar-series/components/outline.md

 # Assumed Audience Knowledge

-Basic knowledge of JavaScript (ES6) and CSS.
+Basic knowledge of TypeScript and CSS.
 Angular 1 knowledge is a plus but not required.

 # What You Will Learn: